nstraub/injectjs/README.md

 **signatures**

-*registerType(string name, function type, [string lifetime = transient], [string provider]) : void*
+*registerType(name, type, [lifetime = 'transient'], [provider]) : void*
-*registerType(string name, array [dependencies...]type, [string lifetime = transient], [string provider]) : void*
+*registerType(name, type: [2-\*], [lifetime = 'transient'], [provider]) : void*

 **Parameters**

-- name (string): mandatory.
+- *name (string): mandatory*.
 The name of the type being registered.
-- type (function|array): mandatory.
+- *type (function|array): mandatory*.
-  When type is a function, its dependencies are inferred from its parameter names.
+   - When type is a function, its dependencies are inferred from its parameter names.
-  When type is an array, all items except the last are dependency names for the type, and the last is the actual type, which will receive all the aforementioned dependencies on instantiation.
+   - When type is an array, all items except the last are dependency names for the type, and the last is the actual type, which will receive all the aforementioned dependencies on instantiation.

-> **Note**: type MUST be an array if you plan to minify your code
+> **Note**: type **MUST** be an array if you plan to minify your code

-- lifetime (string): optional, default is transient. the types lifetime, currently supported are singleton (only one instance of the type will exist throughout the applications lifecycle), and transient (every time the type is referred, a new instance is created).
+- *lifetime (string): optional, default transient*. the type's lifetime, currently supported are *singleton* (only one instance of the type will exist throughout the applications lifecycle), *state* (one instance exists until the application's state changes), and *transient* (every time the type is referred, a new instance is created).
 - <a name="registration-type-provider"></a>*provider (string): optional.* If present, `type` will be passed through the given provider before being injected.
 It is called `passive provider` because you don't need to actively inject it anywhere.

-> **Note:** for now, if you plan on using the default, `transient` lifetime and want to pass in a passive provider, you either need to explicitly specify `"transient"` or pass in `null` as your third parameter.
+> **Note:** for now, if you plan on using the default, `transient` lifetime and want to pass in a passive provider, you either need to explicitly specify `'transient'` or pass in `null` as your third parameter.

 **example**